Number of Exits

 Knowledge Check Choose the best answer for the question.

 2-3.
-Why should exit routes be located as far away as practical from each other?
+Why should exit routes be located as far apart as practical?